tmard/Home_Sales/README.md

 ## Summary

 Three methods were utilized to compare the efficiency in processing the dataset, which included uncached, cached and parquet partitioned.
 As we can see, the cached method obtained the fastest and most efficient processing time of 0.0962 seconds, in comparison to the uncached and parquet partitioned method at a time of 0.1569 seconds and 0.1660 seconds, respectively.
 It would be anticipated that the parquet partitioned would have been the fastest method, as it utilized both caching and partitioning, however, this may be more evident in a much larger dataset.
-Regardless, this outcome identifies that utilizing caching techniques can improve runtime of data analysis tasks, which may be beneficial when working with larger datasets.
+Regardless, this outcome identifies that utilizing caching techniques can improve runtime of data analysis tasks, which is beneficial when working with datasets.